deployphp/docs/advanced/parallel-io.md

 })->local();
 ~~~

-And call this task before `deploy` task:
+And call this task before the `deploy` task:

 ~~~php
 before('deploy', 'what_branch');
 ~~~

-Now it should work as expected and user will be asked for branch only once.
+Now it should work as expected and the user will be asked for the branch only once.

 ~~~sh
 $ dep deploy -p